Andrew Flett

 Open source and beyond

-After launching at ITV News, we open-sourced Sir Trevor.
+After launching at ITV News, Sir Trevor was open-sourced.
 The community ran with it:

 • Adopted across thousands of projects worldwide

-• Became a reference point for the block-based editing pattern that later influenced tools like Gutenberg
+• Became a reference point for the block-based pattern that influenced tools like Gutenberg

 Check out the repo at github.com/madebymany/sir-trevor-js.